amiiari/automatic-tagger-and-editor/README.md

 how to start:

 ### **YOU MUST!
-FIRST download the "model.safetensors" from https://huggingface.co/fancyfeast/joytag/tree/main, put them in the models folder!**
+FIRST download the "model.safetensors" from https://huggingface.co/fancyfeast/joytag/tree/main, put it in the models folder!**